 Most customers have every intention of paying you, but there are always a select few you’re better off without.
 Here are a few tips to make sure you’re attracting the right customers to your business:

-Now that we have a firm grasp on how to handle cash conversations with tact to boost inflow, let’s talk about best practices for cash outflow.
+Now that we have a firm grasp on how to handle cash conversations with tact to encourage positive cash flow (also known as “inflow”), let’s talk about best practices for cash outflow.

 Everything you need to know about cash outflow

-There are many ways that cash can leave your business.
-Here are a few best practices to help you better manage the money leaving your business.
+There are many ways cash can leave your business.
+Here are a few best practices to help you better manage that money:

 You can pay contractors on an hourly or per-project basis.
-Whichever you decide, make sure it’s clearly detailed in your contract along with other important information, like project duration, payment frequency, deadline terms, and monetary penalties for late work, etc.
+Whichever you decide, make sure it’s clearly detailed in your contract along with other important information like project duration, payment frequency, deadline terms, and monetary penalties for late work.